sebgl/htpc-download-box/README.md

 ## TODO

-1. When Pi restart the env variables are not set anymore and with the container auto restart it's create issues
+1. When Pi restart the env variables are not set anymore and with the container auto restart it's create issues (downloaded works, did VPN was on?)
 1. Transmission seed config back to default after restart (seem to works now)
 1. Investigate why mount NTFS folder not working on startup (HDMI is off)
 1. `Reduce Power Consumption` not working on startup